DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>This is not an edgy &quot;look at me&quot; choice, so bare with me.
 Second year in a row where I’m putting Tyler close to the bottom of the list, but with heavy disclaimers just like I did last year.
 This is not the worst album to come out this year, nor that I listened to.
 It is, however, the most disappointing.
 Flower Boy and Igor are two undisputed classics, and Tyler is a top 20 producer of all time in my book.
 Call Me When You Get Lost was a big step down in direction for Tyler, but still had a couple 10/10 songs and features from Wayne and NBA Youngboy of all people.
 Last year, Tyler dropped Chromakopia after a solid rollout and hype train, but he completely lost the plot in my view.
-The rollout had a solid unique visual style, but the music itself, save two songs, was mostly repetitive at best, and utter unlistenable trash at worst.
+The rollout had a solid unique visual style, but the music itself, save two songs, was mostly repetitive at best, and utter unlistenable trash at worst. <br>
 Don’t Tap the Glass was a surprise drop with not much rollout, but needless to say, I wasn’t optimistic going into my first listen given the short turnaround between Chromakopia and this.
-As you can imagine, Tyler’s sound evolved minimally, and my complaints from Chromakopia carry over to DTtG.
+As you can imagine, Tyler’s sound evolved minimally, and my complaints from Chromakopia carry over to DTtG. <br>
 That said, this album made me think about why I bother to write about music for fun in the first place, let alone what right I have to criticize it.
 I forget if he actually said it or not, but it was clear that this album is a “just for fun album” and not personal, important, or profound.
 I love just for fun albums, but it makes the role of the critic difficult.
 You can criticize the Fast and Furious movies all you want, they’re still going to be entertaining and worthy of good reviews in that regard.
 Is Music different in that just because an auteur made something special in the past, they can’t make something fun in the future?
 Probably not, because George Miller made Happy Feet in between Mad Max movies with enough success.
 Am I involuntarily living through Tyler’s career, seeing him as someone I could’ve been, upset by the fact that neither he nor I are not making meaningful contributions to art and constantly living up to our potential?
 Anyways, most of the songs on this album sound the same, and like last year, Tyler is too comfortable in the sound he developed 8 years ago.
 “Ring Ring Ring” is an undeniable banger but that’s the one exception in my book.
 </p>